Celebrating National Bubble Tea Day with a 'tea-rrific' treat

 The event to celebrate National Bubble Tea Day was staged by bubble tea chain Gong Cha and food delivery service Deliveroo, which joined forces to dispense free drinks from a 3.5m-tall bubble tea cup.

-Around 5,000 cups were given out at Tuesday's day-long event while the first 450 people in the queue received free reusable foldable cups.
+Around 5,000 cups were given out at the day-long event, while the first 450 people in the queue received free reusable foldable cups.

-And everyone who received a drink was given bamboo straws in a gesture to the environment.
+And everyone who received a drink was given bamboo straws in a bid to go green.

-The early arrivals included Mr Tan Kiat Ann, a senior manager at an insurance agency, and his daughters Joey, 24, and Joelle, 21.
+The early arrivals included Mr Tan Kiat Ann, 57, a senior manager at an insurance agency, and daughters Joey, 24, and Joelle, 21.